 Result: Communication with openness and empathy that can result in connection.

 In NVC, we try to give naturally and from the heart, even when the other person communicates unskillfully.
-This is especially challenging during a conflict or argument.
+This is especially challenging during a conflict or argument when our ego is the apparent target.
 Behind judgment, criticism, complaints, aggressions, diagnoses, however, are pleas for love or respect or understanding or peace or something else.
 Hear her painful attempt to say, "I want to love and be loved!"
 Sink beneath the words and listen for his need to be understood or appreciated.
 Keep to flow no matter how he communicates.

 Avoid the trap of egoic thought.
 Don't reinforce egoic thinking.
-Don't fix.
+Don't fix or problem solve.
 This process takes time.
 There is depth to his pain.
 Stay out of it.
 Maintain a curious, open, kind attitude.
 Enjoy the shit show.
 Look behind the judgments to needs and feelings.
 Make it a game of the heart.
 Enjoy the pain.
 Enjoy the gift of vulnerability, of truth as they perceive it, of real talk, an expression of deep longing for peace, love, connection, safety.
 Honor that longing!
 Tell what's in your heart.
 Elicit a reaction.
 Use 40 words or less.
 Come from the energy you choose to come from.
 Don't direct, connect with.
+Don't correct, connect with.
+Don't educate, connect with.
 Cognitive responses may be physically painful.
 Avoid head verbs.
 Don't connect feelings with what other people do.
 Connect their feelings with their needs.

 Remember, the objective is not to change the other, to get them to do what you want, to get them to see the world your way.
 The objective is to create a quality of connection that allows us both to get needs met.
 Trust the power of empathy and compassion to heal and work through you.
 Don't do something; be present.
 The Spirit will attend.